smp/AI_ML_Workshops/lab-5-Hands_on_with_Rekognition_API/README.md

     "OrientationCorrection": "ROTATE_0"
 }
 ```
 However in most cases you don't want to just find a face you want some information about that face, gender and defining features, maybe the sentiment.
-We can do this by calling detect-labels.
+We can do this by calling __detect-labels__.

 ```bash
 aws rekognition detect-labels --image "S3Object={Bucket="image-demo-lab", Name="ric_harvey.jpeg"}"
 ```

-The resulting output determins I am indeed human.
+The resulting output determines that Ric is, indeed, human.

 ```json
 {